Ruby Receptionists vs AI: The Cost of Growth

 But market leadership comes at a price.
 Let's look at how that pricing works.

-How Ruby's Per-Call Pricing Works (And When It Adds Up)
+How Ruby's Per-Minute Pricing Works (And When It Adds Up)

 Ruby's Pricing Structure

-Ruby uses per-call and per-minute pricing rather than a flat monthly rate.
-According to Ruby's official pricing page, plans start at different tiers, but exact per-call costs aren't published publicly.
+Ruby uses per-minute pricing rather than a flat monthly rate.
+According to Ruby's official pricing page, their published plans are:

 How Per-Call Charges Accumulate

-The per-call model means your monthly bill fluctuates with volume.
+The per-minute model means your monthly bill fluctuates with volume.
 A slow month costs less.
 A busy month costs significantly more.

 One Reddit user in r/smallbusiness shared: "Ruby was great when I had 30 calls/month, but now I'm getting 150+ and my bill is insane.
 Started at $300/mo, now paying $800 in busy months.
 Didn't realize per-minute charges would add up so fast."

 This isn't Ruby's fault.
-Per-call pricing makes sense for their cost structure - human operators are a variable cost.
+Per-minute pricing makes sense for their cost structure — human operators are a variable cost.
 But it creates budgeting challenges and a growth penalty for customers.

 The Cost Scaling Challenge